I just had to put together another set of kits for this beautiful Early Morning Rain Shawl!

 Indigo is a tonal play on varying blues, with just a bit of grey and cream as well.

 Fohnlage has more variations in hues, with some blues and also more greys and some black, some brown and yellow, combining into an intriguing whole that still manages to be a lovely neutral.
 (This translates literally to Foehn Position, Foehn being a warm dry wind.)

 The beads are optional on this design and can range from none to 1,000.
 Most of the knitters used size 6/0 though Mindy's golden sample here used 5/0 triangles.

 There are so many beads that will look great here -- if you don't have a preference, I'll be glad to choose for you.

 We will be including a full 1,000 beads (a bit more actually).
 Contact me if you would prefer to have fewer and I'll set you up with a special kit.

 All information are just ‘guidelines’ for you.
 Please feel free to experiment, as the pattern is YOUR freedom template, to try what you may be most comfortable with and the look you desire.

 I love the idea!
 Make your own true creation.

-Note also that the kit will not automatically include the pattern.
-The price of the pattern has not been factored into the cost you see here.
+Note also that the kit will not automatically include the pattern -- the cost of the pattern not having been factored into the kit price.

 I know some knitters prefer to get it directly as a PDF file of the pattern from Mindy via her Ravelry web page.
 In that case, make sure the drop-down menu is set to "No Pattern Needed."